-- 3.1.1 The Chief Executive, the Chief Operating Officer and the Chief Finance & Commercial Officer shall prepare an Annual Business Plan in accordance with the requirements of the Regulator, for approval by the Board of Directors.
-This will include cross reference to the five-year strategic plan and an updated risk analysis. - 3.1.2 The Annual Business Plan will contain: - (a) a statement of the significant assumptions on which the plan is based; - (b) details of major changes in workload, delivery of services or resources required to achieve the plan.
+- 3.1.1 The Chief Executive, the Chief Operating Officer and the CFCOCFO shall prepare an Annual Business Plan in accordance with the requirements of the Regulator, for approval by the Board of Directors.
+This will include cross reference to the five-year strategic plan and an updated risk analysis.
+The Trust plan forms part of the ICB wide plan and there are various touch points along the planning timetable to ensure alignment of principles between ICS partners - 3.1.2 The Annual Business Plan will contain: - (a) a statement of the significant assumptions on which the plan is based;